-We may have disclosed the following types of personal information to third parties for a business or commercial purpose in the previous twelve (12) months:
+We may have disclosed the following types of personal information to third parties or service providers for a business or commercial purpose in the previous twelve (12) months:

 We do not sell personal information and did not sell personal information in the previous twelve (12) months.